 Wrongful death is defined as a person dying or being killed as the result of the negligence or misconduct of another person, such as murder.
 When a person dies as the result of another person’s actions or inactions, the surviving family members of the victims may sue the responsible party.
 Often, wrongful death claims accompany criminal trials, but that may not always be the case.

-Basically, a wrongful death is no different than a personal injury, only the injury results in death.
-In this case, survivors of the victim must file a claim because the injured (deceased) party is no longer able to file a claim themself.
+Basically, wrongful death is no different than a personal injury, only the injury results in death.
+In this case, survivors of the victim must file a claim because the injured (deceased) party is no longer able to file a claim themselves.

 A wrongful death claim can only be filed by a personal representative of the deceased’s estate.
 This representative may file a wrongful death suit on behalf of surviving family members, next of kin, or other beneficiaries who have been affected.
 This is usually spouses, children, parents, siblings, or any other next of kin.